 P is a limited liability company, taxable as a partnership.
-X and Y are the members in P. W is the sole member of X. Because X is disregarded as an entity for federal income tax purposes, W is treated as owning X's member interest in P. Y is a wholly-owned subsidiary of W. Z is the indirect parent corporation of W.
+X and Y were the initial members in P. W is the sole member of X. Because X is disregarded as an entity for federal income tax purposes, W is treated as owning X's member interest in P. Y is a wholly-owned subsidiary of W. Z is the indirect parent corporation of W. On Date 3, X sold a 90% member interest in P to R pursuant to a Purchase and Sale Agreement between R and X. P represents that a termination of P under § 708(b)(1)(B) occurred as a result of such sale.
+The reconstituted partnership following the termination of the under § 708(b)(1)(B) is referred to as New P.